 For example, if you send email through Gmail then you’re limited to you can send 150 emails through Gmail a day when you’re logged in through a remote client.
 This won’t be a problem if you don’t send many emails a day.
 If you’re a high volume sender it’s something you should take into consideration.

 What information is available in the reports.
 Do they get granular or is it just a high level overview?
-Cn you see open, clicks, and replies alone? can you see how your campaign is performing over time?
-Of course, the amount of information you need depends on the goals of your campaigns, but it’s important to be aware of the limitations.
+Can you only see open and clicks?
+Can you see how your campaign is performing over time?
+The amount of information you need depends on the goals of your campaigns, but it’s important to be aware of the limitations.

 Lemlist is email outreach software that makes it simple to send great emails to your prospects – they describe it as emails that get replies.
 It comes with multiple pre-built templates and follow up sequences.
 Lemlist also gives you the ability to A/B test your subject lines and email content until you find the best variations.